TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Octinoxate is an effective ingredient that provides superior broad-spectrum protection against burns and aging.

 Parabens are a family of chemicals used as preservatives in cosmetic products.
+Common parabens used in sunscreen include ethylparaben, methylparaben, propylparaben, butylparaben, and benzylparaben.

-83% of suncare products contain microplastics.
+83% of sun care products contain microplastics (Plastic Soup Foundation).

 If you want to protect your skin and the oceans, you need to ensure that the sunscreen you choose does not contain any ingredients that could potentially upset the delicate marine ecosystem.